PeterNaydenov/data-pool/README.md

  *      to keep them in data-pool as a separate objects.
  *    - storeName: string(optional).
 Name of the store.
 Default value is 'default';
  *    - data: Any(required).
 Provide any data that should be saved;
+ *    - validationFn: function(optional).
+Function will be executed always when we have
+ *      specified storeName/key.
+Function should returns a boolean(true/false).
  *
  *   Returns: Boolean
  * /